AdmiralenOla/Scoary/README.md

                         indexing)
   -u, --upgma_tree      This flag will cause Scoary to write the calculated
-                        UPGMA tree to a newick file --delimiter DELIMITER
+                        UPGMA tree to a newick file
+  -n NEWICKTREE, --newicktree NEWICKTREE
+                        Supply a custom tree (Newick format) for phylogenetic instead analyses instead of calculating it internally.

+  --delimiter DELIMITER
                         The delimiter between cells in the gene presence/absence and trait files, as well as the